Rating:

 However, since it contains at least 25% plant-based protein and depending upon the amount, this ingredient can boost the total protein reported on the label — a factor that must be considered when judging the actual meat content of this dog food.

 Next, garlic can be a controversial item.
-Although most experts favor the ingredient for its numerous health benefits, garlic (in rare cases) has been linked to Heinz body anemia in dogs.2
+Although many favor the ingredient for its claimed health benefits, garlic has been linked to Heinz body anemia in dogs.1

-Judging by its ingredients alone, NRG Maxim dog food looks like an above average dry product.
+Judging by its ingredients alone, NRG The Raw One dog food looks like an above-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.